The most difficult part of moving out?

 Q3.Who are your key stakeholders and how are you offering them value?

 Since bellhops are all current college students, our goal is to provide the best college job possible.
-Bellhops are able to choose when (or if) they work, depending on their class or social schedules, and that autonomy is key for students.
+Bellhops can choose when (or if) they work, depending on their class or social schedules, and that autonomy is key for students.

 Our bellhops drive this company, so we want to help them in the next stage of their careers as much as we can.